Closing Prayer For Prayer Meeting

 Prayer can be a powerful tool for building closeness with God and improving your life overall.
 So start small and gradually increase the time you spend each day connecting with Him in prayer.
 He will definitely reward you with blessings in return!

-READ: Prayer For New Year In School
+READ: Bible Prayer For Mothers

 Response to prayer